Ford Five Forces Analysis & Recommendations (Porter’s Model)

 • Moderate overall supply (moderate force)

-• Moderate population of suppliers (moderate force)
+• Moderate population of automotive suppliers (moderate force)

 • Suppliers’ low forward vertical integration (weak force)